nnbuainain/capt_utm_coords/README.md

 ## Why

-* This was custom made for a GreenPeace analyst that needed to map a conservation unit but was spending ours to manually transcript these information.
+* This was custom made for a GreenPeace analyst that needed to map a conservation unit but was spending hours of work to manually transcript these information.

 ## How it works: